TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Handling Mixed Variables
-- When your dataset contains both numerical and categorical variables, it's important to apply appropriate preprocessing to each type.
+- When your dataset contains both numerical and categorical variables,
+- It's important to apply appropriate preprocessing to each type.
 - Use `ColumnTransformer` as mentioned above for effective handling.

 ---

 ### Missing Categorical Data
-- Most common way to handling missing data in categorical variable is to replacing them with the most frequent category.
+- Most common way to handle missing data in categorical variable is to replacing them with the most frequent category.

 ### Example
 ```python